Construction Time Again

-Construction Time Again is the third studio album by English electronic music band Depeche Mode, released on 22 August 1983 by Mute Records.
-It was the band's first album to feature Alan Wilder as a member, who wrote the songs "Two Minute Warning" and "The Landscape Is Changing".
-The album's title comes from the second line of the first verse of the track "Pipeline".
-It was recorded at John Foxx's Garden Studios in London, and was supported by the Construction Time Again Tour.
+Construction Time Again is the third studio album by the English electronic band Depeche Mode, released on 22 August 1983 by Mute Records.
+It was the band's first album to feature Alan Wilder as a member, who wrote two of the album's songs.
+The album's title comes from a verse of the track "Pipeline".
+It was recorded at John Foxx's The Garden studios in London, mixed at Hansa Studios in West Berlin, and supported by the Construction Time Again Tour in Europe, which ran from September 1983 through March 1984.